olivierbreuer/BKLST/README.md

 # BKLST
-Compilation of various porn blacklists

 As every parent, I m afraid about what my kid can find on the Internet, specially on porn websites.
 I have checked different solutions and after a huge amout on research I have decided to create one myself.

-This list is mainly based on different existing lists based on what we can found on internet.
+This list is a complilation of 2 things :
+  1. Use of different existing blocking lists found on internet.
-It is also based on my own applications to grab urls and domains out of different search engines.
+  2. Based on my own applications to grab urls and domains out of different search engines.

 I can't guarantee that this list is complete but it is huge enough to protect correctly your home.
 This list is auto updated.